DieselBank/frontend-challenge-2/README.md

 - I, as an user, should be able to check the forecast for the next 3 days, so that I could schedule my trip without weather surprises.

-- I, as an user, should be able to see a list of my recent forecast searches by city with their current temperatures, even if the app is closed and reopened, so that I could save some time.

-- I, as an user, should be able to delete entries from the recent searches list, so that I could remove unnecessary information from the screen.

 - I, as an user, should be informed through error modals or toasts about any problems with my attempt to search for a forecast, so that I can try to fix it before trying again.

 (Examples: City not found, No internet connection and other errors that you consider necessary)